Black Peril: South Africa

-During the 1900s, in response to these white women rapes (imagined or otherwise) the Government of South Africa tried to control it through setting up a program of national Human population control which would theoretically encompasses these three distinct elements; limitation on women's Fertility, change in human mortality rates and control of Immigration.

-At this time Birth control did not have an official program so the government turned to other methods and elements in population control.
+During the 1900s, in response to these rapes, the Government of South Africa tried to control it through setting up a program of national human population control which would theoretically encompasses these three distinct elements; limitation on women's Fertility, change in human mortality rates and control of Immigration.
+At this time birth control did not have an official program so the government turned to other methods and elements in population control.
 Thus through this Black Peril scare the government of South Africa adopted specific policies on each of these three which, taken together, attempted to limit the black population while maintaining a large white population.

 As late as the 1911 census white men outnumbered white women by nearly two to one.
 It was not until 1921 that females reached 40 per cent of the settler population and census takers could boast that 'the population has now attained a settled character comparable with that of much older countries'.
 Along the road to that settled character white males in Rhodesia often soothed their feelings of isolation by sexual relations with black women.
 These sexual encounters were not usually based on mutual attraction but on coercion.
 As two observers have noted they were 'similar to those between masters and slaves, feudal lords and serfs, conquerors and conquered in other countries'.
 This side of the interracial sexual coin was the 'white peril', a term which rarely appeared in Rhodesian annals.

 South Rhodesia (Zimbabwe)

 The 'black peril' became a public issue in the settler community within South Rhodesia just after the turn of the century.
 In colonial Rhodesia the fear of 'black peril' spawned a wide range of legislation, including the prohibition of sexual relations between white women and black men.

 In addition, dozens of blacks were executed, both legally and extra-legally, for supposed 'black peril' violations.

-The rise of alleged sexual attacks on white women around 1902 was, according to settler consensus due to an influx into Southern Rhodesia of a number of prostitutes who were racially undiscerning in choosing their customers.
+The rise of alleged sexual attacks on white women around 1902 was, according to settler consensus due to an influx into Southern Rhodesia of a few prostitutes who were racially undiscerning in choosing their customers.
 A government report of 1914 presented this historical analysis:

-On the question of prostitution by white women with natives it is pertinent to state that the prevalence of 'black peril' during the years 1902 and 1903 in Bulawayo was mainly attributed by the general public to the presence and operation of the women referred to in the instances quoted under the heading of 'white peril'.
+On the question of prostitution by white women with natives it is pertinent to state that the prevalence of 'black peril' during the years 1902 and 1903 in Bulawayo was mainly attributed by the public to the presence and operation of the women referred to in the instances quoted under the heading of 'white peril'.